kmaterna/Tutorials_for_intermediate/VISCO1D/README.md

 The first row is: N_total_layers, N_viscoelastic_layers, earth radius, DEPFAC

 A smaller earth radius speeds up the calculation and doesn't make a difference if you're calculating over a small-ish region.
+Use this smaller earth radius for determining your maximum spherical harmonic degree of the calculation (see below).

 Eigenfunctions are evaluated from surface (depth = 0) to depth = 28 * DEPFAC km.
+I guess that corresponds to the elastic thickness or maximum depth of slip?

 Line Format for layers (assuming same as Static-1D):

 radius radius density bulk-modulus (10^10 Pa), shear-modulus (10^10 Pa), viscosity (number * 10^18 Pa-s; n/a for static1d)

 In this case, we have a spherical shell of about 200 km thick, with the top 25 km being elastic, the next 186 km being viscoelastic, and then another 55 km of elastic at the bottom.
-Not sure why.
+This deep elastic layer is somehow a simple model for the base of the aesthenosphere.
-The slip goes down to 28*0.892 km, which is 25 km.
+The slip (or slip rate deficit) goes down to a maximum of 28*0.892 km, which is 25 km.

 ### Step 2B: Call visco1d scripts to generate decay functions
 ```bash